 ETD Submission Links

-To load your final document please click here (please check the academic calendar for deadlines):
+To load your final document please click on the link below (please check the academic calendar for deadlines):

 View the ETD Manual:

 If you have questions or concerns, please contact the College of Graduate Studies at firstname.lastname@example.org or call 912-478-2647.

 To load other scholarly research into Henderson Library’s Digital Commons system, please click below.

 1. What format does my thesis/dissertation have to be uploaded in?

 The Electronic Theses & Dissertations Website accepts all forms of submissions, including Word Document (.doc) and PDF (.pdf).